 Delinquency Case Rate Trends

-Although the delinquency case rate is much higher for males than females, the female rate increased more than the male rate between 1985 and 2010.
+The female delinquency case rate increased more - and declined less - than the male rate between 1985 and 2011.

 Note: Rates are cases per 1,000 youth ages 10-upper age of juvenile court jurisdiction.